 Nielsen said horses with PPID and other conditions tend to have higher strongyle parasite egg counts.

 “That doesn’t necessarily mean they have more parasites, but they are high shedders,” explained Nielsen.
-“That means the contribute more to the overall infection pressure within that herd.”
+“That means they contribute more to the overall infection pressure within that herd.”

-He said owners with senior horses in their herds should make sure to have them tested regularly for internal parasites go guide deworming strategies.
+He said owners with senior horses in their herds should test them regularly for internal parasites to guide deworming strategies.

 “We’ve also shown recently that some of these metabolic conditions that horses can have when they get older can somehow interfere with the anthelmintic treatment (deworming),” he noted.
 “It’s not a whole lot, but it seems like the response to treatment can be a little less compared to horses that don’t have some of these conditions.”